seanreed1111/sql-recipes/recipes.md

 | Van Gogh | The Potato Eaters |
 | Van Gogh | The Rocks  |
 +----------+-------------------+
-An inner join suffices as long as you want to list only master rows that have detail rows.
+An INNER JOIN suffices as long as you want to list only master rows that have detail rows.
 However, another form of master-detail question you can ask is, “Which paintings did each artist paint?”
 That question is similar but not quite identical.
 It will have a different answer if there are artists listed in the artist table that are not represented in the painting table, and the question requires a different statement to produce the proper answer.
 In that case, the join output should include rows in one table that have no match in the other.
 That’s a form of “find the nonmatching rows” problem that requires an outer join (Recipe 12.2).
 Thus, to list each artist row, whether there are any paint ing rows for it, use a LEFT JOIN:
 SELECT artist.name, painting.title
 FROM artist LEFT JOIN painting ON artist.a_id = painting.a_id
 ORDER BY name, title;